Dog Corner

 • Adenocarcinoma

 This is cancer that affects the anal glands of your dog.
 It usually affects some older dogs and cannot be frequently seen in younger dogs.
-The main thing to know here is that this type of cancer is malignant and it can spread all over the body which will be a very severe problem.
+The main thing to know here is that this type of cancer is malignant and can spread all over the body, which will be a very severe problem.

 Your vet will have to perform a rectal exam and find any symptoms of cancer.
 If present, he or she will have to provide proper treatment.
 In some cases, surgery to remove the glands may be needed.